BazzaCuda/MinimalistMediaPlayerX/README.md

 - N.B.
 Many keys can be held down for rapid repitition.

-The following list may be missing some of the very latest - see the [Wiki](https://minimalistmediaplayer.com) for an up to date and detailed description of all of `MMP`'s many controls and features, for both the main `MMP` media window and the `Image & Thumbnail Browser`.
+The following list may be missing some of the very latest - see the [Wiki](https://minimalistmediaplayer.com) for an up to date and detailed description of all of `MMP`'s many controls and features, for both the `Main Media Window` and the `Image & Thumbnail Browser`.

-### Keyboard Controls (Main Window*)
+### Keyboard Controls (Main Media Window*)
 ---------------------
 \* For the additional controls available in the `Image & Thumbnail Browser` see the `Ctrl-[H]` help panel in `MMP`'s image browser.

 Although there are a lot of keyboard controls, the alphabetic letters have been applied intuitively.
 The action description will therefore help to associate the action with the letter.

 Many of these controls also apply to the `Image & Thumbnail Browser`.
-However, in some cases, the `Image & Thumbnail Browser` uses a different key for the action described below than what the ``Main Media Window`` uses //(e.g `Ctrl-[S]` vs `[F5]` for screenshots)//.
+However, in some cases, the `Image & Thumbnail Browser` uses a different key for the action described below than what the `Main Media Window` uses //(e.g `Ctrl-[S]` vs `[F5]` for screenshots)//.
 Also, the `Image & Thumbnail Browser` has additional key controls specific to managing your image library which are not available in the `Main Media Window`.
 Refer to the `Ctrl-[H]` Help Panel in both the `Main Media Window` and in the `Image & Thumbnail Browser` if you're unsure.
 In both cases, the Help Panel can be left open while you use the full functionality of `MMP`, in order to help you learn the many controls available to you.

 Control | Action
 ------- | ------